Particular/NServiceBus.RavenDB/README.md

 The [CI workflow](/.github/workflows/ci.yml) requires two secrets unique to RavenDB to be defined both as Actions and Dependabot secrets:

-* RAVENDB_LICENSE: A RavenDB development license, expressed as JSON, but all on one line
+* RAVENDB_LICENSE: A RavenDB development license, expressed as JSON, but all on one line, with escaped quotes `\"`
 * PASSPHRASE: Any phrase used to encrypt the connection information between steps in the CI

 The values used by Particular are both stored in a secure note called "RavenDB CI Secrets".